OlliNie/Olli-Codes/src/pages/blog/Static Query With Hooks.md

 ![query](./changeTime.png)

 The only problem with this query is that it returns the changeTime of all nodes in my Gatsby project and in no particular order.
 How do we fix this?
 Gatsby was nice enough when they created their QraphQL schema that they added an option to sort and limit the number of results.
-So after a little more digging around in the Explorer I was able to limit the number of results of our query to 1, and sort the results in a decending order by modifiedTime.
+So after a little more digging around in the Explorer I was able to limit the number of results of our query to 1, and sort the results in a descending order by modifiedTime.

 ![sorted query with a limit of 1](./sorted.png)